0-lucas/digital-garden/content/Data-Centric AI/Data-Centric Evaluation.md

 > *A great way to deal with this is to split the data in three different parts: **train**, **validation** and **test**.
 [Click this link for reference.](https://mlu-explain.github.io/train-test-validation/)*
 ___
-# Underperforming Samples
+# Underperforming samples

 For a given model, it's possible for the loss of a **specific subpopulation** of the data to be **significantly higher** than the rest of the dataset.
 For example, *Generative AI* is known to have issues in human-centric data, like race, gender and socio-economical factors, i.e., some races may perform better in facial recognition than others.
 A model prediction **should not depend on which subpopulation a data point belongs to**, and needs to be able to generalize proportionally well across the **entire distribution.**
 ___
-## Discovering Underperforming Samples
+## Discovering underperforming samples

 It may not be easy to identify the **characteristics of the underperforming subpopulation**, so one should be able to **strategize ways to find these subgroups** where the model underperform.